 About the course

-The three- to four-year DPhil in Oncology is based on the conduct of a specific research project conducted in a single research group or laboratory.
+The DPhil in Oncology is a three-to-four year DPhil programme and is based on the conduct of a specific research project conducted in a single research group or laboratory.
 Applications are accepted from both basic scientists and clinicians.

 The University has a code of practice for supervision of research under which supervisors must: